DCotterill/halixia-hugo/content/ma/neighbourly-chat-354.md

 Volunteer your time and energy to help older people live a happy, connected, and purposeful later life.

 Over one million older people say they go more than a month without speaking to a friend, neighbour or family member.
-But small acts of kindness can create a big difference.
+But small acts of kindness can create a big difference for you and others.

 | Provider      | Free or Paid  |  Trustpilot Score  |
 | :-----------          | :--------------:      |  :--------------:         |